The right spice or herb can create flavor versatility and breathe new life into your favorite savory dishes.

 Exploring traditional herbal remedies has led to research that paved the way for the development of alternative drugs, but often with fewer side effects than pharmaceuticals.

-Cumin’s use dates back to ancient times, with mentions in the writings of the Greek physician Hippocrates in the fifth century B.C.
+Cumin’s use dates back to ancient times; it was mentioned in the writings of the Greek physician Hippocrates in the fifth century B.C.
 For thousands of years, it has been used not just for flavor but also to aid digestion.
 In Sanskrit, an ancient Indian language, cumin is called “jeera,” meaning “that which helps digestion.”

 Historically, cumin seeds have been used to treat various digestive issues, including flatulence, diarrhea, indigestion, bloating, and gas.
 Modern medicine recognizes cumin’s carminative action, which soothes digestive irritation and promotes blood flow to digestive organs.